 What are the business benefits of IoT?

 When business leaders research and consider IoT adoption, it's easy to find lists that cite the benefits of IoT, such as more efficient operations and long-term cost savings.
-Although this can be true, such conversations are mainly tangential to the principal overarching benefits of IoT: knowledge and insight.
+Although this can be true, such conversations are tangential to the principal overarching benefits of IoT: knowledge and insight.

-But the real power and benefit of IoT is the long-term insights it can provide to business leaders.
-Consider the vast number of IoT sensors that can be distributed throughout equipment, vehicles, buildings, campuses and municipal areas that enable better long-term insight through advanced analytics -- the back-end computing processes capable of evaluating and correlating a huge quantity of seemingly unrelated data to answer business questions and make accurate predictions about future circumstances.
+But the real power and benefits of IoT are the long-term insights it can provide to business leaders.
+Consider the vast number of IoT sensors that can be distributed throughout equipment, vehicles, buildings, factories, campuses and municipal areas that enable better long-term insight through advanced analytics -- the back-end computing processes capable of evaluating and correlating a huge quantity of unrelated data to answer business questions and make accurate predictions about future circumstances.
 The data collected can also be used to train ML models, supporting the development of AI initiatives that achieve a deep understanding of the data and its relationships.

 What are the challenges of IoT?